Northern Exposure meets The Singing Ringing Tree.

 Conceived in a dream, Bear North is a utopian vision about bears and beavers, buffalos and wolves.
-An other-worldly show that is whimsical, comic and at times moving.
+An other-worldly show that is whimsical, comic and at times very moving.
 It emerged from a song, the simplest song about fish, jumping, flying and dancing.
-Followed by another, this time about being trapped in a cave with a bear, ‘What are you gunna do about the bear in the cave?’
-Like all of Brainfruit’s previous shows, the result is unclassifiable – crossing genres… and is great fun.
+This was followed by another – this time, about being trapped in a cave with a bear, ‘What are you gonna do about the bear in the cave?’
+Like all of Brainfruit’s previous shows (winners of the Best Ensemble at the Wellington Fringe 2017), the result is unclassifiable – crossing genres… and is great fun.

-At the heart of the piece, there is dancing.
-The Dancing Bear, magnificently realised by prop maker Jackie Edgar – and Bear’s playmates ‘Wolf’ and ‘Buffalo’ The creation on the show was gradual, responding to more dreams, thoughts and feelings; soon a fictitious town emerged, Deep Water Point, population 794, and all of the wonderful characters that inhabit this very special place.
+At the heart of the piece there is singing and dancing.
+A Singing Bear is magnificently realised by prop maker Jackie Edgar, along with Bear’s playmates, the Dancing Wolf and Buffalo.
+The creation of the show was gradual, responding to more dreams, thoughts and feelings.
+Soon, a fictitious town emerged, Deep Water Point, population 794, and here, in the heart of Canada’s Northwest Territories, we meet all of the wonderful characters that inhabit this very special place.

-A run at the Brighton Fringe confirmed that this show had legs, or rather paws, and then the research and development (festival- field work) established that there was another home for this piece – on the street, playing to everyone.
+A run at the Brighton Fringe confirmed that this show had legs, or rather paws, and then the research and development (festival- field work) established that there was another home for this piece – on the street, playing to everyone – and this is where the show gained traction, confirming the show resonates for all.

-The performers bring their skills to the floor, dancing to the infectious music and giving their interpretation of the kinetic world of Bear, Wolf, Buffalo.
+The dancers bring their skills to the floor, dancing to the infectious music and giving their interpretation of the kinetic world of Bear, Wolf and Buffalo.
+Sue Bradley on violin, creates infectious riffs that gives breath to the landscape.
+Guitar and bass and vocal harmonies fill out the terrain as we journey through a world filled with log cabins, forests, mountains & magical waterfalls.

 Where can Bear North perform?